 - The title character of Naruto admits this much towards the end of Part I (it's heavily implied in the first episodes) in regards to Sasuke.
 At the end of Part II, Sasuke admits that he too felt the same way towards Naruto.

 - In the very dark Spider-Man storyline "Fearful Symmetry: Kraven's Last Hunt", Kraven the Hunter drugs Spidey and buries him for two weeks while he imitates the wall-crawler.
-He proves to be unbelievably brutal to the point where even Mary-Jane knows it ain't him.
+He proves to be unbelievably brutal to the point where it's very obvious it ain't him.

 - Starting with Spider-Man #700, Doctor Octopus is Spider-Man.